valentinaschueller/problems-and-issues/README.md

-# The World Has Problems, GitHub Has Issues.
+# The World Has Problems, GitHub Has Issue Tracking.

 This is an art project.